annalee-data/retailrevenue-excel/README.md

 **='2023sales'!B15 * (1 + $F$3)**

 I applied this formula to the rest of the product categories and Total Costs.
 This formula ensures that every time our growth rate changes, our Sales & Costs change accordingly.
+Profit calculation was inserted in the Scenario Proft cell, (Total Sales - Scenario Costs).

 <br>
 Finally, using Scenario Manager, we will create three different scenarios: